MicrosoftDocs/powerapps-docs/powerapps-docs/user/cs-template-options.md

       ![Design options.](media\email_dsgn_options.png "Enhanced Template")

 - From the **Layout section types** section, choose the basic layout of your email template and add it to the design canvas.
-The **Edit layout** flyout appears.
-You can change the columns in the layout, spacing, style, add a background color, and add a background image.
+On the **Edit layout** flyout, you can change the spacing, style, background color, and image of the layout.
 You can also customize the number of columns you need in your layout and the width of each column in this panel.
-On the design canvas, to change the appearance of a column, select the column.
-The **Edit column** flyout appears.
-You can change the spacing, style, and add background colors or images for the column.
+On the design canvas, to change the appearance of a column, select a column.
+On the **Edit column** flyout, you can change the spacing, style, background colors or images for the column.

 - The Toolbox section provides design elements that you'll use to construct your message.
 The following elements are available: